hbk91/2021StudyNotes/Series63_Prep.md

 ### **Securities:**

-- Howev Test of a Security: **Investment of Money -> In a common enterprise -> to expect profits -> that are derived from the efforts of others**
+- Howey Test of a Security: **Investment of Money -> In a common enterprise -> to expect profits -> that are derived from the efforts of others**
 - USA Definition of a Security: **An evidence of ownership + that can be traded for value + and managed by the efforts of 3rd party**
 - Whiskey Warehouse Receipts
 - Preorganization Certificates